lizgib2/2024_T32_GME_Annual_Hackathon/tutorials/structuring_a_project/Readme.md

 <code> git push </code>

+You can also pull changes from github that others have pushed:

+<code> git pull </code>

 Make sure to make your code commits regularly, and push to github so they will be safe in the cloud!